 These services are available to children and youth with a diagnosis of autism until they turn 18.

 Ontario provides ongoing funding for March Break camps so kids with autism can have the opportunity to benefit from this unique learning experience.
-This support is available to Ontario families who either retain the services of a one-to-one support worker or pay for a March break camp/program.
+This support helps parents with camp costs and in some cases can be used for support workers to provide one-on-one help to kids at camp.

-In March 2012, more than 800 children and youth participated in March Break camps across the province.
-March Break camps give kids the chance to participate in fun activities outside of school, such as bowling, swimming, and skating, music, and arts and crafts programs.
+In March 2014, more than 1400 children and youth participated in March Break camps across the province.
+March Break camps give kids the chance to participate in fun activities outside of school, such as bowling, swimming, skating, music, and arts and crafts programs.

 March Break camps also give parents the assurance that their children are well-cared for, safe and happy.